 The following are general guidelines for all undergraduate and graduate programs.
 More specific academic regulations are available from the program director of the relevant graduate program.

-The 2018-2019 calendar for each school will consist of two primary 15 week semesters, as well as a 15 week summer term.
-Each term may also include multiple sessions of seven week duration.
-Maymester is a three week term which is housed within the Spring Semester.
-Undergraduate students must participate in at least one Maymester term (or an equivalent study aboard) before graduation from Chatham.
-A supplemental calendar is produced for the Summer Semester.
+The 2018-2019 calendar for each school will consist of two primary 15-week semesters, as well as a 15-week summer semester.
+Each semester may also include multiple sessions of seven-week duration.
+A supplemental calendar may be produced for the Summer Semester or other.
 Click here for a complete calendar for this academic year.

 A credit hour is the unit of academic credit for all courses.
 One credit hour is the equivalent of one semester hour.
 Credit hour graduation requirements are specified by each degree program.